-Design always entices more to human senses and emotions in compared to words.
-Fascinating design creates temptation in the users to try your product once.
+Design always entices more to human senses and emotions in comparison to words.
+The fascinating design creates temptation in the users to try your product once.
 The visuals are dramatically shaping our perceptions.
-Hence, design can be a key perception driver and game-changing strategy that increases user adoption rate of your product.
+Hence, design can be a key perception driver and game-changing strategy that increases the user adoption rate of your product.
 Poor visuals can easily beat a product, even if it contains excellent performance and usability.
 So always be careful with your product design.

 #7.
 Make Product as Simple as Possible

 Not just to add the required features, but also to remove the unnecessary elements during the product development.
 Cover the core functionality only.
 It gives a clear idea to the users of what your product is all about.
 They will feel more comfortable with your product and accomplish their target task or activity quickly.

 #8.
 Personalization Matters a Lot